Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 ----

 Red is built with cogs, fancy term for plugins.
-They are modules that enhance the Red functionnalities.
+They are modules that enhance the Red functionalities.
 They contain commands to use.

 Red comes with 19 cogs containing the basic features, such